benjamin-korobkin/Card_Game_Framework/README.md

 ### Acharon

 ## 🪙 Core Mechanics
 Beit Midrash (BM): Place up to 3 sage cards here.
-Each one earns you 1 Merit per turn (max 3).
+Each one earns you 1 Merit per turn.

 Merits: Spend 5 Merits to place a card on the Timeline.